idfy-io/docs/data-handling.md

 In addition, we use the **industry’s leading hardware security modules** \(HSMs\) to protect transactions, identities, and applications.
 HSMs excel at **securing cryptographic keys** and provisioning encryption, decryption, authentication, and digital signing services for a wide range of applications.
 We have dedicated HSMs in a **redundant setup**.
 Our a data centers is **ISO27001/PCI DSS certified**, meaning it is «_payment card industry data security standard_» compliant.

 All data moved through our systems will only be stored as long as necessary to deliver the agreed upon services.
-How and where data is stored is complete customizable with our services.
+How and where data is stored is completely customizable with our services.